 I want to become a nurse practitioner because nursing is my life and I want to advance in my career, becoming the finest ANP possible.
-I do not spend much time on facebook; when I am there, it is usually to share experiences with other nurses.
-At least with the exception of my daughter, my top priority is always nursing, working towards my long term goal of becoming the very finest nurse that I possibly can.
-Especially over the course of the last two years, I make free time for the Internet to study nursing, articles about nurses, and everything I can find related to earning the Masters Degree to become an ANP.
-I have been with my daughter’s father since I was 16 years old, a stable, hard working nurse.
+I do not spend much time on Facebook; when I am there, it is usually to share experiences with other nurses.
+At least except for my daughter, my top priority is always nursing, working towards my long-term goal of becoming the very finest nurse that I possibly can be.
+Especially over the last two years, I make free time on the Internet to study nursing, articles about nurses, and everything I can find related to earning the Masters's Degree to become an ANP.
+I have been with my daughter’s father since I was 16 years old, a stable, hard-working nurse.

-My mother’s addictions to multiple substances finally resulted in the extreme step of her being deported from the USA, despite the fact that she was leaving behind not only her daughter but also her parents.
-A long, drawn out process that my mother attempted to fight to the best of her limited abilities, she was finally deported when I was 16 years old.
+My mother’s addictions to multiple substances finally resulted in the extreme step of her being deported from the USA, even though she was leaving behind not only her daughter but also her parents.
+A long, drawn-out process that my mother attempted to fight to the best of her limited abilities, she was finally deported when I was 16 years old.
 I went to see her twice, once when I turned 18 and then again when I was 25.
 She has been very ill for some time with HIV and cirrhosis of the liver.

 Perhaps my most unique qualification is simply my mother language, Portuguese.
-I was surprised not long ago to read that among all tourists to the United States from foreign countries, Brazilians spend more money in the USA, per visitor, than tourists from any other country.
-Most important to me, however, is that the numbers of tourists from Brazil have been increasing steadily for many years.
-I will be proud to serve a health care facility not only as a distinguished nursing professional, but also as someone who is fully bilingual and a native speaker of two languages, Portuguese as well as English.
+I was surprised not long ago to read that among all tourists to the United States from foreign countries, Brazilians spend more money in the USA, per visitor than tourists from any other country.
+Most important to me, however, is that the number of tourists from Brazil has been increasing steadily for many years.
+I will be proud to serve a health care facility not only as a distinguished nursing professional but also as someone fully bilingual and a native speaker of two languages, Portuguese as well as English.
 In this way, health care would be more immediately available to any patient in our institution whose mother tongue is Portuguese, the 6th most widely spoken language in the world.

-My long term goal is to help establish and work for an acute care clinic or walk in that caters to Portuguese-speaking immigrants in Massachusetts.
-I believe that health care is most effective when communication is at its best, and, for the many thousands of people who live in Massachusetts whose mother tongues is Portuguese, I feel that I have a special gift in this regard, something special to offer the medical community as a nurse practitioner.
+My long-term goal is to help establish and work for an acute care clinic or walk-in that caters to Portuguese-speaking immigrants in Massachusetts.
+I believe that health care is most effective when communication is at its best, and, for the many thousands of people who live in Massachusetts whose mother tongue is Portuguese, I feel that I have a special gift in this regard, something special to offer the medical community as a nurse practitioner.

-My principal points of fascination in terms of research into nursing care surround the relationship between poverty levels and co-morbity.
-I regret very much that I have not been able to do volunteer work or to go on medical missions.
-My extra work is to my family, not only looking after my grandparents but also my brother’s children.
+My principal points of fascination in terms of research into nursing care surround the relationship between poverty levels and co-morbidity.
+I regret very much that I have not been able to do volunteer work or go on medical missions.
+My extra work is forAdvanced my family, not only looking after my grandparents but also my brother’s children.
 I just completed guiding my nephew and godson through his first communion.